Keremm26/Quadratic_Optimization/README.md

-# Equality-Constrained Quadratic Programming Solver
+# Equality-Constrained Quadratic Programming Solver and Portfolio Optimization

 ### Aim of the Project